How to Keep Your Marketing Fresh

 - Event marketing

 There are many agencies that will try to convince you that you'll only have to do one thing to be successful.
-What's truly a miracle is that one thing happens to be the exact thing that agency sells.
+What's truly ironic is that the one thing they claim can bring you success happens to be the exact thing those agencies sell.

 - If they sell search engine optimization (SEO) then you'll be successful if you buy SEO.